Sri Lanka sends 2 ministers to Russia for oil amid crisis – KION546

 Associated Press

-COLOMBO, Sri Lanka (AP) — Sri Lanka is sending two ministers to Russia to negotiate for fuel, a necessity that the Indian ocean island nation has almost run out of amid its ongoing economic crisis.
+COLOMBO, Sri Lanka (AP) — Sri Lanka is sending two ministers to Russia to negotiate for fuel — one of the necessities nearly exhausted amid the Indian Ocean island nation’s economic collapse.
 The energy minister said Sri Lanka is negotiating with the Russian authorities to directly purchase fuel.
 Two ministers are scheduled to leave for Russia on Monday.
 Since Russia’s invasion of Ukraine in late February, global oil prices have skyrocketed.
 While Washington and its allies are trying to cut financial flows supporting Moscow’s war effort, Russia is offering its crude at a steep discount, making it extremely enticing to a number of countries.
 Like some other South Asian nations, Sri Lanka has remained neutral on the war in Ukraine.